Endo-Stress. Endometriosis and stress.

 “Please God help me!!!
 I am struggling so much to function.
-I just have one health problem after another for the last 4 years.
+I just have had one health problem after another for the last 4 years.

 I gave up dancing, the thing that I love because of chronic back pain, I gave up my social life because I never feel well enough to see my dance friends anymore.
 I have hidden a lot of my pain and suffering from them, and they don’t see that there is anything wrong with me.

-My periods make me bleed so much I am anemic and the iron supplements makes me sick, so I can’t take them.
+My periods make me bleed so much I am anemic and the iron supplements make me sick, so I can’t take them.
 I have missed so much work because I am struggling physically and mentally.
 I hate my job because it is so stressful, but I’m not well enough to leave and find a new one.
 I feel trapped!

 I have tried CBT therapy twice, but life kicks me down every time I think I’m back on my feet.
 I fight every day of my life physically and mentally.
 My life is just a constant struggle.